tayjiahui/Portfolio-JH/README.md

 YEAR 3 FYP SHORT VIDEO - hosted website no longer available, hence showcasing through a short video of the POS website created for ABC Cooking Studios.
 1. POS ABC - https://youtu.be/Hq6AxHtD1SA

+NOTES:
+1. In flappy seal, the character, obstacle are created by me in Piskel.
+Inspiration taken from pinterest.
+2. In Pomodoro Study timer, all the dogs are created by me in Piskel.
+Inspired by my dog.
+3. In Turnip Eats, the character is created by me in Piskel.
+Inspired by the spray in VALORANT game.
+4. FYP - 5 member group project, database is asleep and hosting no longer available, only able to show through short video creataed.